 As a postgraduate researcher you will be supported by staff members who have a wide range of research interests and professional experience in the drama subject area; and you will draw on their experience of a variety of research epistemologies and methodologies, including creative approaches and practice as research.
 You will have the opportunity to attend national and international conferences and to present your work and ideas as your research develops.
 You will gain support to submit your work for publication.

-Our Research students are part of a growing drama community in the school of Liberal and Performing Arts offering opportunities for collaborating with other drama students at all levels.
+Our Research students are part of a growing drama community in the School of Arts offering opportunities for collaborating with other drama students at all levels.